thelfer/MFrontGallery/docs/papers/joss/paper.md

-**decouple the material knowledge management from the development (source code) of the solvers of interest** and thus allow a proper material knowledge management strategy suitable to meet the requirements depicted on Section
+**decouple the material knowledge management from the development (source code) of the solvers of interest** and thus allow a proper material knowledge management strategy suitable to meet the requirements depicted on Section "Requirements related to safety-critical studies".
-  \ref{sec:mfm:introduction:safety_critical_studies}.

 ## State of the field